cTangonan123/rotten-potatoes/docs/README.md

 - Project looks professional with consistent design, free of typos, and at least 50 CSS properties or bootstrap
   - We’ll be using bootstrap

-As a note: We were unable to make contact with [Ranjita Kaur](mailto:rsumman@csumb.edu) for this assignment via email or canvas, If there are any other alternate emails or contact information could you please let us know.**

 ---
 ![TODOs](/docs/plan/TODO.md#todo-list)